Chart Color Schemes

 Richmond features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households account for 58.0% of all households, including 23.0% couples with children, 20.8% couples without children, and 11.9% single parent families.
+Family households constitute 58.0% of all households, including 23.0% couples with children, 20.8% couples without children, and 11.9% single parent families.
 Non-family households comprise the remaining 42.0%, with lone person households at 35.2% and group households making up 6.9% of the total.
 The median household size is 2.2 people, which is smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households